rahuldhole/fastmail/README.md

-import a1100935_fmail.sql file in your database change the username and password for database connection in files sendmail.php and admin.php. enjoy the email service :) licensed under the SGGS IE & T Nanded, Maharashtra, India
+import a1100935_fmail.sql file in your database change the username and password for database connection in files sendmail.php and admin.php. enjoy the email service :) under the SGGS IE & T Nanded, Maharashtra, India